-The process for installing add-ons in Confluence Data Center is the same as for a standalone instance of Confluence.
-You will not need to stop the cluster, or bring down any nodes to install or update an add-on.
+The process for installing Marketplace apps (also known as add-ons or plugins) in Confluence Data Center is the same as for a standalone instance of Confluence.
+You will not need to stop the cluster, or bring down any nodes to install or update an app.

-The Atlassian Marketplace indicates add-ons that are compatible with Confluence Data Center.
+The Atlassian Marketplace indicates apps that are compatible with Confluence Data Center.

-If you have developed your own plugins for Confluence you should refer to our developer documentation on How do I ensure my add-on works properly in a cluster? to find out how you can confirm your plugin is cluster compatible.
+If you have developed your own plugins (apps) for Confluence you should refer to our developer documentation on How do I ensure my app works properly in a cluster? to find out how you can confirm your app is cluster compatible.

 Ready to get started?